Ruban Nielson: The Mint Chicks (2001–10)

 The Nielson brothers, Ruban and Kody, enjoyed making music together from a young age, despite their sibling rivalry and difficult home life.
 Ruban found it as a way to cope with his worsening insomnia, while the younger Kody enjoyed daredevil stunts and being a loud and anarchic frontman.
 The brothers formed the band in high school in 2001, alongside two friends, Michael Logie and Paul Roper.
 They began by playing punk house parties and low profile shows before being discovered by the internationally acclaimed New Zealand independent record label Flying Nun Records.
 The Mint Chicks, a neo-punk and "shit-gaze" band, were famed for their noisy, rowdy shows (with Kody Nielson often hanging himself upside down from the stage).They released two EPs and three albums under the Flying Nun Records banner: Octagon, Octagon, Octagon EP (2003), Anti-Tiger EP (2004), Fuck the Golden Youth (2005), Crazy?
 Yes!
 Dumb?
 No!
 (2006) and Screens (2009), as well as one EP on a minor label, Bad Buzz (2010).
 All were produced and recorded by the band's core members Ruban and Kody Nielson, with the exception of Crazy?
 Yes!
 Dumb?
 No! which was produced by the Nielson brothers and their father Chris Nielson at two different home studios.

 All four original band members met at Orewa College in Orewa, New Zealand, although the band starting moving between Portland, Oregon and Auckland, as the Nielson brothers have dual citizenship in New Zealand and the U.S.

 In 2006, the band played support for the Yeah Yeah Yeahs.
-The volume of the show was reportedly so loud that part of the St James theater complex fell down, injuring two concert goers.
+The volume of the show was reportedly so loud that part of the St James theatre complex fell down, injuring two concert goers.
 They have also played support slots for The White Stripes, Death From Above 1979, TV on the Radio, The Blood Brothers, The Black Lips, and The Bronx.
 They were also part of the New Zealand line-up for Big Day Out 2004, 2005, 2007 and 2009.
 In 2005, it was notable that Kody Nielson wielded a chainsaw on stage and destroyed a corporate sponsor's overly prominent sign with it.